polypoly-eu/polyPod/README.md

 There are two sides: the Pod needs to bootstrap and initialize the Feature, and the Feature needs to request data from or store data in the Pod.
 As far as possible, we try to stick to standardized APIs, for example [RDFJS](http://rdf.js.org/).

-Features are vanilla web applications, that is, they comprise a HTML document that may reference scripts and other types of assets such as stylesheets and images.
+Features are vanilla web applications, that is, they comprise an HTML document that may reference scripts and other types of assets such as stylesheets and images.
 The JavaScript code may access to the browser DOM via standard means (e.g. the `document` global variable).
 In other words, the Feature may assume it is running within a standard browser.